maarten-pennings/MPU6050/README.md

 ## Other examples

-There are also two use-case examples.
+There are also three use-case examples.

 The [Rotate](examples/Rotate) example shows how to keep track of your direction.
 For example in a [robot](https://nl.aliexpress.com/item/4000349560940.html) with two independent